thinktomorrow/dynamic-attributes/README.md

 If you use another trait that also overrides one of these methods, you're gonna bump into a method collision and need to alias the trait methods.

-## Other packages
+## Other solutions
 There's another great package that provides a similar functionality and that's [spatie/laravel-schemaless-attributes](https://github.com/spatie/laravel-schemaless-attributes).
 It also provides a nosql-like behaviour for json columns but takes a different approach.
-The main difference is that our package allows to work with top-level attributes, which was a requirement for some of our projects.
+The main difference is that our package allows to work with top-level attributes and localized values, which was a requirement for some of our projects.
+With the package from Spatie, on the other hand, you can add multiple 'nosql' columns, which is currently not possible with our package.

 ## Testing